gitkraken/gitkraken-client-docs/gitkraken-client/diff.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/-0bn2H63axM?ecver=1" frameborder="0" allowfullscreen></iframe>
 </div>

-Compare changes within GitKraken Client _diffs_.
+Compare changes within GitKraken Desktop _diffs_.
 Learn where to access _diffs_, and how to access _file history_ or _file blame_.

 ***

 <a id="what-is-a-diff-in-gitkraken"></a>

-## What is a diff in GitKraken Client?
+## What is a diff in GitKraken Desktop?

 A diff shows what was added or removed from a file. <span style='color: #d90171;'>Red</span> is for lines where content was removed whereas <span style='color: #7bd938;'>green</span> is for new lines added.

 <img src='/wp-content/uploads/diff-1.png' srcset='/wp-content/uploads/diff-1@2x.png 2x' class='img-bordered img-responsive center' />

-GitKraken Client's diff comes included with the following:
+GitKraken Desktop's diff comes included with the following:

 - Word diffing
 - Syntax highlighting